-4.14.1 LMP discovery procedures
+Grid-GMPLS network interfaces specification 4.14.1 LMP discovery procedures

-According to [OIF-UNI1.0R2-COMM] service discovery procedure is performed always after neighbour discovery procedure, so that the IPCC is/are already configured and ready to use.
-Neighbour discovery is used by a client to determine the identities of the clients connected to the remote end of each data link and how these data links are interconnected.
+According to [OIF-UNI1.0R2-COMM] the service discovery procedure is performed always following the neighbour discovery procedure, so that the IPCC is/are already configured and ready to be used.
+The neighbour discovery is used by a client to determine the identities of the clients connected to the remote end of each data link and identify how these data links are interconnected.
 The discovery procedures are not mandatory; however, they must be replaced by manual procedures otherwise.